-Honda is the world’s eight largest automaker and the largest motorcycle producer based on 2013 sales.
+Honda is the world’s eighth largest automaker and the largest motorcycle producer based on 2014 sales.
 In addition to producing Honda branded vehicles (cars, vans, SUVs, trucks) and motorcycles, the company is also a leading producer of powersport vehicles (ATVs, watercrafts) as well as other motor-based products (generators, pumps).
-Honda also provides financing, in the form of leases and loans for its products.
+Honda also provides financing in the form of leases and loans for its products.
 Honda's financing business is a significant contributor to the company's profits.
 Honda is headquartered in Tokyo, Japan.

 Going forward, the growth in the U.S. automotive industry will be the most decisive factor for the company in maintaining top line growth.

 International vehicle market 4x larger than North America vehicle market

-In the U.S., 2013 auto sales amounted to 15.9 million according to a recent report by J.D.
+In the U.S., 2014 auto sales amounted to 16.8 million according to a recent report by J.D.
 Power and Associates.
-In comparison, there were around 4x as many vehicle sales (65 million) internationally including in Japan.
+In comparison, there were around 4x as many vehicle sales (67 million) internationally, including in Japan.

 High gross margins for automobile business

 Honda is promoting low cost hybrids

-With oil prices bound to increase in the long term, fuel efficiency and environmental concerns will likely remain of long-term importance to car buyers.
+With oil prices bound to increase in the long term, fuel efficiency and environmental concerns will likely remain of long term importance to car buyers.
 Although Honda was the first company to commercially sell hybrid vehicles in the United States (the Honda Insight), the company quickly fell behind Toyota in sales for alternative fuel vehicles.
 Over the last decade, Toyota, with the success of Prius, has sold considerably more hybrids than Honda.
-In response, Honda announced an effort to regain its preeminence in the hybrid sector by launching a series of low-cost hybrids models that will be priced to reduce the considerable premium hybrid buyers currently pay for hybrid technology.
-Honda's new hybrid models will reduce this premium from one to two thousand dollars per vehicle in a bid to recapture buyers from Toyota.
+In response, Honda announced an effort to regain its preeminence in the hybrid sector by launching a series of low-cost hybrid models that will be priced to reduce the considerable premium hybrid buyers currently pay for hybrid technology.
+Honda's new hybrid models will reduce this premium from $1,000 to 2,000 per vehicle, in a bid to recapture buyers from Toyota.